aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Actors states/Conditions methods/StatusEffect.md

 - `data`: The actor to attempt to inflict the condition
 - `status`: The condition to attempt to inflict the actor
-- `turns`: The amount of turns to inflict the condition
+- `turns`: The amount of actor turns to inflict the condition
 - `effect`: Whether the infliction should include a visual render.
 There is an overload where this can be ommited and it will send false

 ### Procedure